 - you’ve already done a basic grammar and spell check, and have the essentials of punctuation down pat, and

 - if you’re reasonably proficient at using Word’s Track Changes and Comments functions.

 I normally add $0.003 to $0.005 a word to cover my extra time if you are unfamiliar with the edit functions or are just learning the most up-to-date rules for punctuation and grammar, rules that are evolving so rapidly that it’s easy to be left behind.

 Developmental editing: If you want to have me do full-on developmental editing, please contact me directly for a quote, which I will develop based on what you’ve written and what you want to accomplish.
 I charge between $0.015 and $0.03 per word for this level of involvement.

 New service!
-Story consult: $100 minimum for brainstorming plot, characters, pacing, or why-isn’[email protected]#*$(*&-story-working?, no detailed edit.
+Story consult: $100 minimum for brainstorming plot, characters, pacing, or why-isn’t-this-@#*$(*&-story-working?, no detailed edit.
 Of course, I’m always available for a quick email exchange with authors I work with regularly, about blurbs or troublesome chapters or characters in the early stages, at no extra charge.
 This more in-depth story consult which can cover everything from characters to plot and pacing, and is in general tailored to your needs.
 If you’re interested, email and let’s discuss how much time would be involved. $100 minimum.